-You might have an intolerance to the egg white, egg yolks, or both.
-Such an intolerance most commonly leads to gastrointestinal upset, such as abdominal bloating or diarrhea.
+You might have an intolerance to the egg white, yolk, or both.

 In some cases, an intolerance can last for years, while others have trouble with eggs for life.
 It can also occur at any age.